top of page

 It's 8 weeks from now.
 You walk into Monday morning and your calendar has white space.
 Actual thinking time.
 Because you redesigned how your week works.

 A crisis lands in your inbox.
-Instead of dropping everything, your assistant chair or staff handles it using the decision criteria you built together.
+Instead of dropping everything, your team handles it using the decision criteria you built together.
 You don't hear about it until the debrief.

-You leave campus on Friday and you don't open your laptop over the weekend.
-Not because you're ignoring things.
-Because the systems are holding.
+You leave campus on Friday and don't open your laptop all weekend.
+The systems are holding

-You feel like the leader you imagined you'd be when you took the role.
+You feel like the leader you imagined you'd be when you took this role.

 In just 8 weeks: